-Up until now we trusted the estimate based on volume of the load and percentages established in the industry.
-After some suspicious quantities on invoices we decided we could not continue with this inefficient methods and needed to measure loads precisely.
+Up until now, we trusted the estimate based on the volume of the load and percentages established in the industry.
+After some suspicious quantities on invoices, we decided we could not continue with this inefficient methods and needed to measure loads precisely.
 That’s when we discovered Timbeter and started measuring every incoming truck.

 How does using Timbeter impact your business?

 Taking measurements with Timbeter takes only a couple minutes by truck and doesn’t interfere with the regular unloading process.
 As it turned out our suppliers were writing invoices with slightly larger quantities on them then what was the real volume loaded on trucks.